privacyidea/privacyidea/doc/workflows_and_tools/import/index.rst

 decrypt the file and store the decrypted file on a network folder.
 Just import the GPG encrypted file to privacyIDEA!

+.. note:: Using the key *PI_GNUPG_HOME* in pi.cfg you can change the default above mentioned *GNUPGHOME* directory.

 OATH CSV
 --------